 The Metro Customer Code of Conduct (English) (Spanish) provides that Metro may allow the reasonable modification of our policies to address the special needs of persons with disabilities in order to allow them to full utilization of Metro services.
 Whenever possible a request for a reasonable modification shall be filed in advance to the Manager of Accessibility by email at email@example.com, by telephone at 213.922.6919, or by mail at One Gateway Plaza, MS 99-19-2, Los Angeles, CA, 90012.

-Requests for reasonable modifications or accommodations will not be approved if the request would: fundamentally alter the nature of the service, program, or activity; create a direct threat to the health or safety of others; result in an undue financial and administrative burden; or the individual would still be able to fully use the services provided by Metro without the modification.
-Individuals with disabilities may file complaints regarding reasonable modification or accommodation with Metro Customer Relations by telephone at 1.800.464.2111 or via email at email@example.com .
+Requests for reasonable modifications will not be approved if the request would: fundamentally alter the nature of the service, program, or activity; create a direct threat to the health or safety of others; result in an undue financial and administrative burden; or the individual would still be able to fully use the services provided by Metro without the modification.
+Individuals with disabilities may file complaints regarding reasonable modification with Metro Customer Relations by telephone at 1.800.464.2111 or via email at firstname.lastname@example.org.

 What is considered a wheelchair or mobility device?